Cannone da 75/27 A.V.

-The Cannone da 75/27 A.V. was an anti-aircraft gun developed in Italy during the First World War that also saw service during the Second World War.
+The Cannone da 75/27 A.V. was an anti-aircraft gun developed in Italy during World War I that also saw service during World War II.

 History

-The 75/27 A.V.
+The Cannone da 75/27 A.V.
 (Anti Velivolo, Anti-Aircraft) cannon was privately developed by Ansaldo to supply an anti-aircraft gun to the Regia Esercito.
+It was used during the First World War for the defense of metropolitan areas by the Regia Esercito.
+During the Second World War it was assigned to coastal defense, anti-aircraft, and second line units.

-Technical
+Description

-The 75/27 A.V. used the barrel and hydro-spring recoil mechanism from the Cannone da 75/27 modello 06 a license-built version of the Krupp Kanone M 1906 field gun to speed up production and it used the same Fixed QF 75 x 185mm R ammunition.
+The Cannone da 75/27 A.V. used the barrel and hydro-spring recoil mechanism from the Cannone da 75/27 modello 06 a license-built version of the Krupp Kanone M 1906 field gun to speed up production and it used the same Fixed QF 75 x 185mm R ammunition.
 The barrel consisted of a rifled liner with 28 left-handed grooves, and an external jacket, it was 2.025 m L/27 long and weighed 346 kg including the semi-automatic horizontal sliding-wedge breech.
 The breech closed automatically when a projectile was fed into the chamber and after firing the shell casing was ejected and the breech was held open for the next round.
+The cannon was mounted on a static center pivot mount with -5° to + 80° of elevation and 360° of traverse.